Master of Public Health: track in Sexual and Reproductive Health and RightsApply online now

-Please note that the academic application to the Royal Tropical Institute has to be received at the latest 1 month before the NFP deadline (so 02 February 2017).
-You are advised however to apply to the Royal Tropical Institute as early as possible.
+Please note that the academic application to KIT, Royal Tropical Institute has to be received at the latest 1 month before the OKP deadline (so 26 February 2019).
+You are advised however to apply to KIT as early as possible.

 The Netherlands Government does not grant a fellowship unless it is assured that the candidate’s government and employer agree to his or her participation and that the candidate will be admitted to the course.
 For this reason, it is essential to first gain admission to the MPH before applying for a fellowship.

 Talented health professionals from the list of OKP countries are especially encouraged to apply.